rgommezz/react-native-scroll-bottom-sheet/README.md

 There are 2 types of props this component receives: explicit and inherited.

 ### Explicit
-This is the list of exclusive props the component receives, in order to customise its behaviour.
+This is the list of exclusive props that are meant to be used to customise the bottom sheet behaviour.

 | name                      | required | type | description |